 Digital Fingerprinting explained: applications, benefits, and privacy-friendly alternatives

 Tracking technologies have evolved significantly, reshaping the way businesses and organizations monitor user behavior online.
 In today’s digital landscape, traditional methods like cookies face increasing challenges, including privacy concerns and regulatory restrictions (Pérez & Huang, 2023).
 As a result, new, privacy-preserving tracking methods are gaining prominence.
-Among these, digital fingerprinting and AI-based solutions such as synthetic users offer innovative approaches to understanding online activity without compromising user privacy (GDPR.eu, 2023).
-This article explores digital fingerprinting, its workings, applications, and the alternatives, emphasizing their role in AI tracking.
+Among these, device fingerprinting and AI-based solutions such as synthetic users offer innovative approaches to understanding online activity without compromising user privacy (GDPR.eu, 2023).
+This article explores device fingerprinting, its workings, applications, and the alternatives, emphasizing their role in AI tracking.

-What is Digital Fingerprinting?
+What is Device Fingerprinting?

-Key Components of Digital Fingerprinting
+Key Components of Device Fingerprinting

 Device Characteristics